Fat cell memories: Why it's hard to maintain healthy weight – DW – 11/22/2024

 "In the timespan we looked at — 2 years in humans and 8 weeks in mice — we still found changes that persisted in cells of the adipose tissue.
 It is possible that these will be erased over a longer period of weight maintenance," Hinte told DW.

-Human fat cells live for around 10 years, which means it could take 10 years for the obesity memory in cells to be gone.
+Human fat cells live for around 10 years, which means it could take 10 years for the obesity memory in cells to vanish.

 Currently, there are no pharmacological interventions that could cause fat cells to "forget" their bias towards nutrient storage.

-"That said, it is still a long way to move towards using these observations to then invent and test potential treatments to deprogram these changes," Ward told DW via email.
+"That said, it is still a long way to move towards using these observations to then invent and test potential treatments to deprogram these changes," Ward told DW.

 It is possible that maintaining a reduced or healthy body weight for long enough is enough to erase the memory, but Ward added, this needs further research.